dyrdadev/milky-way-skybox-for-unity/README.md

     <br>
 </p>

-The credit for the ["The Milky Way panorama"](https://www.eso.org/public/images/eso0932a/) go to the European Southern Observatory / Serge Brunier (ESO/S. Brunier).
+The credit for the ["The Milky Way panorama"](https://www.eso.org/public/images/eso0932a/) goes to the European Southern Observatory / Serge Brunier (ESO/S. Brunier).
 The images are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 The package contains three different quality levels of texture.
 However, all three are relatively large.
 If you need a skybox with a smaller size, you can adjust the import settings of the textures.
 Pay attention to the fact that the textures differ not only with regard to the import settings: they are different textures (Tiff vs. JPG + different resolutions.)